Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 GPT-2 introduced a critical innovation: byte-level BPE[3].
 Instead of starting from Unicode characters, it starts from raw UTF-8 bytes (a base vocabulary of exactly 256).
 This guarantees:

-β οΈ The tradeoff: Non-ASCII characters (like Chinese characters or emoji) require 2β4 bytes each, so they initially get split into multiple tokens before merges can compress them.
-This is one root cause of the multilingual "tokenization tax" discussed later.
+β οΈ Warning: Non-ASCII characters (like Chinese characters or emoji) require 2β4 bytes each, so they initially get split into multiple tokens before merges can compress them.
+This is one root cause of the multilingual "tokenization tax" (discussed later).

 WordPiece was developed by Schuster & Nakajima (2012)[4] at Google for Japanese and Korean voice search, then popularized by BERT (Devlin et al., 2019)[5].

-The critical distinction: WordPiece merges are chosen to maximize likelihood of the training corpus, not just raw frequency.
+The key difference is that WordPiece merges are chosen to maximize the likelihood of the training corpus, not just the raw frequency.
 The merge score is:

 text1Token frequencies: "t" appears 1000x, "h" appears 800x, "th" appears 500x 2 "x" appears 10x, "z" appears 8x, "xz" appears 7x 3 4BPE picks: "th" (frequency 500 > 7) β raw count wins 5WordPiece: "xz" (score: 7/(10Γ8) = 0.0875 vs "th": 500/(1000Γ800) = 0.000625)